OpenTOPAS/TOPAS-imaging/README.md

 # SPECT | PET | Prompt Gamma | CBCT

-Extentions used to implement SPECT, PET, Prompt Gamma, and CBCT in Topas.
+Extentions used to implement SPECT, PET, Prompt Gamma, and CBCT in OpenTOPAS.

 # Getting Started

 ## Tools required

-This code is an extension for TOPAS for simulating imaging systems that gives output that can be read by either a custom program or CASToR for image reconstruction.
+This code is an extension for OpenTOPAS for simulating imaging systems that gives output that can be read by either a custom program or CASToR for image reconstruction.

 Here is a list of recommended software to use with this:

-* TOPAS MC: http://www.topasmc.org/ After registration, this can be installed by using building TOPAS with cmake according to the TOPAS installation guide available after registration.
+* OpenTOPAS: https://github.com/OpenTOPAS/OpenTOPAS.git.
+Follow the QuickStart installation guides for [Debian](https://github.com/OpenTOPAS/OpenTOPAS/blob/master/OpenTOPAS_quickStart_Debian.md) or [MacOS](https://github.com/OpenTOPAS/OpenTOPAS/blob/master/OpenTOPAS_quickStart_forMacOS.md).
 This extension was developed on machines running at least gcc version 7.5.0 and cmake version 3.17.3
 * CASToR: http://www.castor-project.org/ This can be used for image reconstruction of CASToR specific output from this extension.
 * ImageJ: https://imagej.nih.gov/ij/ This can read the output files from CASToR image reconstruction with this extension: https://web.archive.org/web/20180213061550/http://www.med.harvard.edu/JPNM/ij/plugins/Interfile.html and its "Plugins/NucMed/Nucmed Open" option.
 * AMIDE: This can also read the output files from CASToR image reconstruction